maxhaesslein/enter-the-void/README.md

 # Enter the Void v.1

 Live audioreactive visuals on a Raspberry Pi 4.
-Currently a work in progress, more info soon.
+Currently a work in progress.

+See [here](https://www.maxhaesslein.de/visual/objects/enter-the-void/) for a video and additional information.

+This is a personal project and may be a bit finicky to set up.

 ## Installation